 Aloe vera is highly alkaline and can reduce the acid in the body naturally.
 Human body tends to turn acidic due to diet or life style habits.
 A highly acidic body can cause many health issues including cancer.
 Aloe vera removes acid from our body and creates an alkaline environment where cancer and many other organisms cannot thrive.

-Aloe Vera can be added to smoothies, drinks or Fruit juices.
+Aloe Vera can be added to smoothies, Fruit juices or drinks, Wheatgrass shots and Fruit Wheatgrass juice.
 But before I proceed forward on how to extract the gel or make the juice, I would like to share with you some useful tips and info.

 1. Aloe Vera has the ability to detoxify our body, but it doesn’t mean it is not toxic.
 Aloe Vera leaf has a toxic part which has to be removed safely, properly & discarded, before you use the gel.
 Please read this article.
 I have heard many people make use of whole aloe Vera leaf including the rind to make curries and stir fries which is absolutely toxic.
 Sometimes can even lead to diarrhea and stomach cramps.
 If you are in the habit of making such curries, please avoid in future